 Section 5301 of the Deficit Reduction Act (DRA) changes the way CMS develops its capitation rates, beginning in 2007.
-The DRA establishes a single risk ratebook for monthly capitation rates, because the statutory transition for MA plans from payment based on the demographic rates and demographic adjustment factors to payment based on risk adjustment rates and risk adjustment factors is completed in 2007.
+The DRA established a single risk ratebook for monthly capitation rates, because the statutory transition for MA plans from payment based on the demographic rates and demographic adjustment factors to payment based on risk adjustment rates and risk adjustment factors were completed in 2006.
 Effective 2007, MA capitation rates are risk rates.
 Capitation risk rates are used to determine the plan benchmarks for virtually all MA plans and MAOs set their bids in relation to their benchmarks.

-The DRA defines the risk rates as the base ratebook, so we now will publish two sets of rates - risk and demographic rates.
-We will continue to publish the demographic rates because they are used in budget neutrality (BN) factor calculations.
+The DRA defines the risk rates as the base ratebook, so CMS will now publish two sets of rates - risk and demographic rates.
+CMS will continue to publish the demographic rates because they are used in budget neutrality (BN) factor calculations.
 Also, the demographic rates will be used in 2007 to determine payments to certain demonstrations and PACE organizations, which lag one year in the transition blend so that 25 percent of their payments will be based on demographic rates.

-In addition, the FFS normalization factor will no longer be applied to the rescaling factor in the ratebook.
-Instead, starting in 2007, the FFS normalization factor will be applied to the risk scores.
+In addition, the FFS normalization factor, which was applied in the rate book prior to 2007, is instead applied to the risk scores starting in 2007.
 The result of these two approaches is mathematically the same.